- Arts and Design»

 Child Crafts For Those Cold Winter Days

 Living in the Midwest cold harsh winter days are just around the corner.
-With that in mind why not try new and fun craft ideas to keep children of all ages occupied.
+With that in mind I've already started bringing out all of our art and craft supplies.
+Art is a favorite lazy day activity in our house and the children love to sit at the table and create different crafts for hours.
 These great craft ideas are perfect for family time and can be altered to fit each of your children's ages.

 Tired of the mess and smell of traditional play dough?
 Why not try making your own.
 This website provides a variety of different recipes to fit your needs or preferences. http://www.playdoughrecipe.com/